Pomegranate Punica granatum (LYNN)

 The pomegranate has no close relations.

-Malus punicum meant the Apple of Carhage.
+Malus punicum meant the Apple of Carthage.

 Poa granata means apple with many seeds.